 Most SEO auditors can help you find and fix these issues.
 For example, if you’re using Screaming Frog, go to Reports » Redirect Chains to export a spreadsheet showing redirected links.

 And the Site Audit » Issues section of SEMrush also shows redirect chains and loops.

 This guide from WPBeginner can help you create and fix redirects.

 Step 7.
 Check Who’s Linking to You

-Links from low-quality sites can really hurt your SEO efforts.
+Link building is an important part of SEO, but links from low-quality sites can really hurt your SEO efforts.
 That’s why it’s important to find those links, as part of your off-page SEO efforts.
 This is easy to do with SEMrush.